Skip to Content

 When a child experiences dysregulation, they aren’t able to manage or cope with their negative emotions.

-These emotions can take control, leading to over-the-top reactions, outbursts, or meeltdowns.
+These emotions can elicit a nervous system response, leading to over-the-top reactions, outbursts, or meltdowns.
 This is extremely common for children with autism, ADHD, or complex behavioral challenges.

 Emotional regulation can be achieved in two ways: